otvam/pypeec/docs/content/method.rst

 .. _fig_5:
 .. figure:: ../method/peec_5.png

-   Illustration of the translational invariance of the inductance matrix coefficients.
+   Fig. 5 - Illustration of the translational invariance of the inductance matrix coefficients.

 The identical coefficients can be used to reduce the computational cost of the PEEC problem (:ref:`Fig. 6 <fig_6>`).
 First, all the mutual inductances are computed with respect to a reference voxel (located at the corner of the structure).